rolandhadi/hoseh-auction-app/README.md

 # hoseh-auction-app
 An auction/bidding web application developed using Laravel for a local company.
-UX design, DB design, developed, tested and deployed by Roland Ross Hadi
+UX design, DB design, developed, tested, and deployed by Roland Ross Hadi

 ## adding	new	product	to	bid/draw